paetom/cordova-plugin-browsertab/plugin/README.md

 # cordova-plugin-browsertab

-Note: This is not an official Google product.
+Note: This is not an official Google product..

 ## About